joannez12/Book-Exchange/README.md

 - Get to profile by clicking on user dropdown on header and selecting profile
 - Displays username and profile image
 - Can change password or delete account by selecting button accordingly
+    - To see changes to posting after an account deletion, the page must be refreshed

 HISTORY PAGE:
 - Must be signed in